yuyi365/phase-3-getting-remote-data-working-with-apis/README.md

 # Working with APIs

-## Objectives
+## Learning Goals

-1. Understand why programmers need to work with APIs
+- Understand why programmers need to work with APIs
-2. Learn some of the basic ways in which programmers work with APIs
+- Learn some of the basic ways in which programmers work with APIs

 ## Define API